-You can put a limit on the total number of notifications a user will receive in a specific time frame by going to Settings → Cappings and create capping rules (know more here).
+You can put a limit on the total number of notifications a user will receive in a specific time frame by going to Settings → Cappings and creating capping rules (know more here).

 In fact, you can limit the number of push a user will receive during a specific period, with a very simple rule defining the maximum number of push in the last X hours/days.